pvasek/kudu-wiki/MySQL-in-app-(preview).md

 [phpMyAdmin](https://www.phpmyadmin.net/) is enabled by default with the feature.
 You can access it thru `https://<sitename>.scm.azurewebsites.net/phpMyAdmin/`.
 The phpMyAdmin is aware of MySql credentials and will connect automatically.
 The *caveat* is since MySql is only started with the main site if one were to access phpMyAdmin (which is part of SCM site) *without* the main site (and MySql) running, it may confusingly prompt for password.
 We are working toward improving the phpMyAdmin experience to better inform users in this scenario.

+<strong>Important:</strong> If you previously have phpMyAdmin installed via SiteExtension gallery, you will have to uninstall it.
+Since this phpMyAdmin from SiteExtension gallery will take precedent and it is *not* MySql In-App aware, it will not work with MySql In-App.

 #### What about MySql command line tools?

 Among other things, `MySql.exe` or `MySqlAdmin.exe` tools are available at `d:\program files (x86)\MySql\5.7.9.0\bin`.
 Like phpMyAdmin above, make sure the main site is running before using the tool.
 The credential is available at `D:\home\data\mysql\MYSQLCONNSTR_localdb.txt`.
 Due to limited spaces, we may not have all the complete MySql tool set.
 Let us know (via [forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowsazurewebsitespreview)) if any other tools would be useful.